swo/dbotu3/README.md

 # Distribution-based OTU calling

-A rework of Sarah Preheim's [dbOTU](http://aem.asm.org/content/79/21/6593.long) caller.
+A modification of Sarah Preheim's [dbOTU](http://aem.asm.org/content/79/21/6593.long) caller.
+The scope is narrower, the numerical comparisons are faster, and the interface may be more user-friendly.

 ## Scope of the project